The Importance of Date Coding in the Food Industry

 If light-colored ink is not used, the date information can become invisible, especially on dark-colored packaging.
 Insufficient contrast can completely eliminate the code's functionality.

-Solution: High-contrast inks suitable for the surface should be preferred, and if necessary, white pigment inks should be used.
+Solution: High-contrast inks suitable for the surface should be preferred, and white pigmented inks should be used if necessary.
 In laser applications, contrast should be increased through parameter settings.

 5. Inadequate Quality Control